-Figure A75: Generation Wind Over-Forecasting Levels
+Figure A81: Generation Wind Over-Forecasting Levels

-Over the past year, we have identified significant concerns with certain wind resources that frequently and substantially over-forecast their wind output.
+In 2016, we identified significant concerns with certain wind resources that frequently and substantially over-forecast their wind output.
 The wind forecasts are important because MISO uses them to establish wind resources' economic maximums in the real-time energy market.
-Because wind resources typically offer at lower prices than any other resources, their forecasted output also typically matches their MISO dispatch instructions, absent
+Because wind resources typically offer at lower prices than any other resources, their forecasted output also typically matches their MISO dispatch instructions, absent congestion.
+Dispatch deviations arise because an over-forecast resource will produce less than the dispatch instruction.
+Figure A81 shows the monthly average dispatch deviations from the wind resources in the bars, as well as the average forecast error plotted as a line against the right axis in 2016 and 2017.